-As a former diplomat and strong advocate of the long view in history, I think I’ve got more experience than most of the good and bad in human nature amongst the many people I’ve met in my career.
-Like many authors I draw extensively on this experience in my writing, and A Motif of Seasons is no different.
+As a former diplomat and a strong advocate of taking the long view, I’ve witnessed the good and bad in human nature amongst many I’ve met in my career.
+I reflect this in my writing, not least in my third novel – A Motif of Seasons.